bholland-bh/omniauth-cognito-oauth2/README.md

 end
 ```

-Since Cognito has many different client sites, we are using a lambda to dynamically set the site that you wish to authenticate against.
+Since Cognito may have many different Oauth client sites, we are using a lambda to dynamically set the site that you wish to authenticate against.
 This will be the domain you have setup for your user pool.
 There is more info in the Authorization Code Grant section in the AWS docs [here](https://aws.amazon.com/blogs/mobile/understanding-amazon-cognito-user-pool-oauth-2-0-grants/).

 You can now access the OmniAuth Cognito OAuth2 URL: `/auth/cognito_oauth2`